-So when I came across a piña colada cupcake recipe a few months ago, I immediatly planned to make them asap.
-Unfortunately I forgot about the recipe until last week when I came across it in a cookbook.
-I absolutely couldn’t be happier that I made these cupcakes.
-They tasted like exactly piña coladas in cupcake form and gave me the biggest smile.
+When I came across a piña colada cupcake recipe a few months ago, I wanted to make them as soon as possible.
+Unfortunately, I forgot about the recipe until last week when I came across it in a cookbook.
+I couldn’t be happier that I made these cupcakes.
+They tasted like exactly piña coladas in cupcake form and put a big smile on my face.
 They also were SO much fun to make, as I had never baked such non-traditional cupcakes.
 If you’re a piña colada lover, this one is for you!
 ENJOY!

 1/2 cup full fat coconut milk